2009–10 Sydney FC season: Pre-season

 When the FFA announced that the usual A-League pre-season cup wouldn't be held due to financial reasons, it meant that teams would have to organise their own friendlies in the months before the start of the season.
 This opened up many possibilities.
 Across the A-League, a few teams managed to bring over some well known sides.
 Sydney was linked with English Premier League side Everton for their Asian Tour, and recently relegated Middlesbrough FC, who both pulled out in the last minute, and stated that if they were to tour Australia, they would want to play more than one team.
 At one stage, Spanish team Barcelona FC were being rumoured to be coming out.
 Nevertheless, the new coach organised a dozen friendlies with strong New South Wales Premier League and New South Wales Super League teams.
 Despite the opposition being weaker than expected, Sydney had a fantastic start.
 Sydney also trialled several overseas players and on 25 June Lavicka signed South Korean Left Back Byun Sung-Hwan.

 Along with the new outfits, Sydney FC also welcomed a new major sponsor, Japanese electronic company Sony, who signed a contract with Sydney.
-They replaced JVC, who decided not to renew their sponsorship due to the global financial crisis of 2008–2009.
+They replaced JVC, which decided not to renew their sponsorship due to the 2008 financial crisis.
 New South Wales-based electronics retailer Bing Lee continued to sponsor Sydney FC.
 Bing Lee's logo was featured on the front of the home jerseys and on the front and back of the right leg of the away jerseys, whilst Sony will now take up the away jersey, and the front and back of the right leg of the home kit.
 Coach Vitezslav Lavicka signed his last player of the season, Stephan Keller, on a one-year contract, who had recently been released by then Eredivisie club De Graafschap after they had been relegated.
 He played in the final trial game against the Jets and impressed significantly in the 1–1 draw.